Posted: 1/26/21 | January 26th, 2021

 Book Your Accommodation

-You can book your hostel with Hostelworld as they have the largest inventory.
-If you want to stay elsewhere, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-My favorite place to stay in Oaxaca is:
+You can book your hostel with Hostelworld as it has the largest inventory.
+If you want to stay elsewhere, use Booking.com, as it consistently returns the cheapest rates for guesthouses and hotels.

 Don’t Forget Travel Insurance